me-cooper/basic-webserver-template/Readme.md

 # Node.JS - cooper's basic webserver template

-This template provides a simple Node.JS webserver with an user auth system.
+This template provides a simple Node.JS webserver with an user authentication system.
 The auth is realized by a JWT.
 JWT stands for "JSON Web Token", which is a standard format for representing and transmitting data as a JSON object.
 In the context of authentication, a JWT is a token that is issued by a server to a client after the client has successfully authenticated with the server.

-There comes no rontend register option with this template but there is an CLI register command to create new users.
+With this template there comes no frontend register option but there is an node script to register and create new users.

 ### What can this template do?

-This template provides a webserver with easy to hook up server routes, a template engine and default middleware to indicate the user.
-Theres also a pre configured `public` folder with sample `CSS`, `JS` and `image` files which show how to use it in a template.
+This template provides a webserver with easy to hook up server routes, a template engine and default middleware to indicate or auth the user.
+Theres also a pre configured `public` folder with sample `.css`, `.js` and `image` files that show how to use it in a template.
-More information about the routes and templates can be found in the `Routes` and `Templates` chapter below.
+More information about the routes and templates can be found in the chapters below.

 ---

 ## What is this template used for?

 I created this template for my local homeserver projects.
 I often write small utilities that I want to be able to access from anywhere in the world.
 Well, sometimes it's enough to reach them when I'm just not at home.
-With this template I can create a simple and fast Webpage with an auth requirement so that not every asshole can access the webapps I'am running on my homeserver.
+With this template I can create a simple and fast webpage with an auth requirement so that not every asshole can access the webapps I'am running on my homeserver.

 ## Getting started